 The following guides have been produced to support staff:

 Quick Guide to setting up a Turnitin Assignment on Blackboard (Updated: 7th Jan 2019)

 Once students have submitted work via Turnitin, GradeMark can then be used to provide feedback.
 Turnitin provides an online interactive demo which will introduce the features and let you practice in a no-risk environment.

 For submitting documents to Turnitin outside a Blackboard course (e.g. checking your own work, or for postgraduate students) some staff may prefer to use the Turnitin site directly.
 In that case, please contact firstname.lastname@example.org for access.

 Flynn, S. (2010) Using Turnitin with large classes to support writing.
 Fourth International Plagiarism Conference.
 Retrieved July 29, 2015, from PlagiarismAdvice.org

-The Turnitin Instructors User Manual - does not represent the Blackboard integration, but is useful for other functionality.
+The instruction pages below do not represent the Blackboard integration, but are useful for a variety of other functionalities.